 And The Winner Is...

-While all the paleo protein powders featured here are high-quality supplements, my favorite and go-to would be the protein powder by Paleo Pro.
+While all the paleo protein powders featured here are high-quality supplements, my personal favorite and go-to would be the protein powder by Paleo Pro.

 PaleoPro paleo-friendly protein powder is also free from gluten, soy, dairy, and GMOs, therefore it won't produce unwanted side effects for people suffering from lactose intolerance.

-The marketing material doesn’t hide behind fancy advertising and ripped models, but instead focuses in on the actual ingredients.
-And that’s always a positive sign.
+The marketing material doesn’t hide behind fancy advertising and ripped models, but instead focuses in on the actual ingredients which is usually a good sign.

 Make sure to buy it from the actual website as they’re a lot of copycats out there.